What’s the difference between Pool Rx and pool ionizers? Which one is best for you? Read on.

 Solar Pool Ionizer

-Solar pool ionizers float in the pool and use the sun to energize an anode that is submerged in the water.
+Solar pool ionizers float in the pool and use the sun to energize an anode submerged in the water.
 The charged anode slowly releases mineral ions into the water, which attract algae and bacteria cells and kill them.
 Most solar ionizers are copper only.

 Solar ionizers became very popular in the 2020s because they are cost-effective, easy to use, and make a noticeable difference in swimming pools’ clarity and chlorine requirements.